amoeba/TownCrier/README.md

 	For example, a Discord webhook payload would could like `{"content": "@"}` and the `@` would get replaced by the ingame message.
 5. Click Add Webhook

-### Creating an action

-Creating an action binds an ingame event to a particular webhook.
-A single webhook can be bound to multiple ingame events.

-1. Pick an Event (e.g., You log in)
-2. Pick a Webhook
-3. Click Add Action

-### Creating a timer
+### Creating Trigger

-Creating a timer causes the desired webhook to trigger at the time interval (in minutes) you specify.

-1. Provide a timer interval (in minutes). e.g., a value of '1' means your webook will trigger every minute.
-2. Pick a Webhook
-3. Enter a message:
+Triggers cause Webhooks to be sent.
+There are three types of Triggers:

+1. Event: Send Webhooks when certain events happen ingame (e.g., you dying)
+2. Timer: Send Webhooks at timed intervals
+3. Chat: Send Webhooks when you see certain text in chat (doesn't have to be actual chat, just messages in the chat window)

+The trickiest part of setting up a trigger is using the Message field.

-	In your Message, you can make use of special variables to send yourself information about your character.
-Each variable starts with a $.
+In the Message field, you can make use of special variables to send yourself information about your character.
+You can use as many variables as you want in each Message and each variable starts with a '$' (e.g., $LOC gives your coordinates).

 Available variables are $NAME, $LEVEL, $UXP (unassigned xp), $TXP (total XP), $HEALTH, $STAMINA, $MANA, $VITAE, and $LOC (Your location).

-	Example: "Hello, $NAME, your vitae is $VITAE".
+Example: 'Hello, $NAME' would print 'Hello, ' followed by your character's name.

+Event and Chat Triggers can also make use of a special variable, $EVENT, that lets you print the text of the event or chat message that triggered the webhook.
+For example, a Chat trigger with the Pattern 'You say' and a Message of '$EVENT' will send everything you say to your webhook. $EVENT does not work for TimedTriggers.